-- (1) The States may by Regulations - (a) make such provision in connection with the taking of action in a country or territory outside Jersey with a view to satisfying a confiscation order as appears to the States to be necessary or expedient; - (b) without prejudice to the generality of sub-paragraph (a), direct that, in such circumstances as may be specified in the Regulations, proceeds which arise out of action taken in a country or territory outside Jersey with a view to satisfying a confiscation order and which are retained there shall nevertheless be treated as reducing the amount payable under the order to such extent as may be specified in the Regulations.

-- (2) Without prejudice to the generality of paragraph (1), Regulations made under it may make - (a) such provision as to the evidence or proof of any matter for the purposes of such Regulations; and - (b) such incidental, consequential and transitional provision, as appears to the States to be necessary or expedient.
+- (1) The States may by Regulations - (a) make such provision in connection with the taking of action in a country or territory outside Jersey with a view to satisfying a confiscation order or instrumentalities forfeiture order as appears to the States to be necessary or expedient; - (b) without prejudice to the generality of sub-paragraph (a), direct that, in such circumstances as may be specified in the Regulations, proceeds which arise out of action taken in a country or territory outside Jersey with a view to satisfying a confiscation order or instrumentalities forfeiture order, and which are retained there shall nevertheless be treated as reducing the amount payable or the value of property forfeited under the order to such extent as may be specified in the Regulations. - (2) Without prejudice to the generality of paragraph (1), Regulations made under it may make - (a) such provision as to the evidence or proof of any matter for the purposes of such Regulations; and - (b) such incidental, consequential and transitional provision, as appears to the States to be necessary or expedient.